tvogels/slidekit/README.md

 Slide crafting utility for nerds.

+Draw your slides in a vector editor and export SVG.
+By annotating the SVG, you can build slide transitions with

+-   Incremental builds
+-   Magic-move / morph with precise slide-to-slide matching by object ID.
+-   Fade-in and out.
+-   Custom external web content like videos or interactive widgets.

--   Expect this to be more work than PowerPoint or KeyNote
+**Note**: Expect this to be more work than Powerpoint or Keynote, but more rewarding :)
--   Use this if you want absolute control over slide transitions.<br>
-    This basically supports magic move while you are in control over linking objects between slides.

 ## Process

 -   Fork this repo (optional, allows customization)

--   Draw make slides (of size `1280x720`) in your favourite vector editor (I use [Sketch](https://www.sketch.com/) on Mac).
+-   Draw your slides (of size `1280x720`) in your favourite vector editor (I use [Sketch](https://www.sketch.com/) on Mac).
+(Only tested in Sketch)
-    This repository has only been tested for this editor so far.

 -   Annotate your SVG IDs with attributes to set animation behavior, e.g. `myPath[stage=2][fade-in]` or `rectangle[move][otherattrib=value]`
     <br>Looks like this in [Sketch](https://www.sketch.com/):<br>